ouwf/FusionAug/README.md

 ### Note
-The copyright of the FV-USM database is owned by Dr. Bakhtiar Affendi Rosdi, School of Electrical and Electronic Engineering, USM.
+The copyright of the FV-USM database is owned by Dr. Bakhtiar Affendi Rosdi, School of Electrical and Electronic Engineering, USM (http://drfendi.com/fv_usm_database/).
 We provide the preprocessed database here only for testing the source code.
 If any copyright issues are violated, please inform us to remove the database.

 ### Citation
 [1] Ou Weifeng, Po Laiman, Zhou Chang, Rehman Yasar Abbas Ur, Xian Pengfei, Zhang Yujia.
 Fusion Loss and Inter-class Data Augmentation for Deep Finger Vein Feature Learning [J].
 Expert Systems with Applications, 2021, 171(7):114584. https://doi.org/10.1016/j.eswa.2021.114584.